gracexuwt/bci-gaming/.github/pull_request_template.md

 ## Checklist
-- [ ] My PR name is descriptive and in imperative tense
+- [ ] My PR name is descriptive
-- [ ] My commit messages are descriptive and in imperative tense.
+- [ ] My commit messages are descriptive.
 My commits are atomic and trivial commits are squashed or fixup'd into non-trivial commits
 - [ ] I have run the appropriate linter(s)
 - [ ] I have requested a review from the PL, as well as other devs who have background knowledge on this PR or who will be building on top of this PR
+- [ ] My code is organized, and commented and documented so that another dev can understand what I did